 Use these Agile Coach Traits as a Checklist for Hiring

-I think one of the most valuable uses of this list of traits is as a checklist for hiring Agile Coaches.
-Ask about the lean principles, Agile Principles and their experience on Scrum Teams.
+I think one of the most valuable uses of this list of agile coach traits is as a checklist for hiring Agile Coaches.
+More than criteria, they become discussion topics.
+Ask your prospective coach about the lean principles, Agile Principles and their experience in applying these concepts with Scrum Teams.

+A good coach may not score 100% on all 10 traits, but they should score pretty high on most of these.
 Pay attention to their emotional intelligence and their listening skills.
-A good coach may not score 100% on all 10 traits, but they should score pretty high on most of these.
+See if they do any of these things they should not do as an agile coach.

 If you liked this article, please join our mailing list to receive our monthly newsletter with practical tips on Agile and Scrum and various techniques to help you succeed as an Agile Coach or Scrum Master.
 Join Our Monthly Newsletter